 Kathy has worked as a Research Assistant in the School of Social Sciences at Leeds Beckett University, working exclusively on the Cancer, Fertility and Me study whilst completing her PhD.
 In 2018 she presented the study’s findings at the IPOS World Congress of Psycho-Oncology in Hong Kong.

-In 2019, she joins the University of Huddersfield as a lecturer in Health Psychology."
+In 2019 she joined the University of Huddersfield as a lecturer in Health Psychology.

 Dr Dan Stark

 Dr Dan Stark trained as a medical oncologist in Cambridge, London and Leeds.
 He has been the medical lead for the cancer service for young people in the Yorkshire region since about 2006.
 He has played his part in building a specialist clinical service for young people in Leeds since the late 1990s.
-He has been at the heart of several European initiatives in TYA cancer since 2010.
+He has been at the heart of several European initiatives in Teenage and Young Adult (TYA) cancer since 2010.